MarcPoirier-SoftwareDev/MLOP3_census_income_classification/model_card.md

     - Deployment: Use in low-stakes settings; add human oversight for decisions.
     - Monitoring: Track slice metrics in production; set thresholds (e.g., demographic parity <0.1).
     - Extensions: Add cross-validation instead of single split; experiment with more layers or ensembles.
-    - Testing: Run train_model.py with --slice_feature=education to generate slice_output.txt for your run.